Magadheera: Critical response

 Suresh Krishnamoorthy of The Hindu summarised, "Magadheera is not for the weak-hearted, those who do not like the sight of blood and neither is it for those who like movies with storylines that are much-closer-to-everyday- reality.
 But Rajamouli excels in story-telling.
 The way he has used the flashback as a flip switch, going back and forth and taking the viewer through a 400-year journey in a jiffy is interesting.
-The rest is about how well technology, creativity, imagination and innovation are leveraged to present what is an eye-pleasing experience for viewers."
+The rest is about how well technology, creativity, imagination, and innovation are leveraged to present what is an eye-pleasing experience for viewers."
 B. V. S. Prakash of The Times of India wrote, "Despite a few narrative lapses, the much-hyped semi-periodic epic lives up to expectations.
-Unlike his previous action-centric films, director Rajamouli dishes a heart-touching love story in a lavish canvas convincingly.
-Also kudos for the way he has visualised and presented the film."
+Unlike his previous action-centric films, director Rajamouli dishes a heart-touching love story on a lavish canvas convincingly.
+Also kudos for the way he has visualized and presented the film."
 He added, "After not-so-impressive Chirutha, Ram Charan Tej returns as a valiant soldier and breathes life into the larger-than-life role with ease.
-Similarly, Kajal known for simple lover girl roles transforms into a determined princess and truly impresses.
-Dev Gil is adequate as the ruthless villain", and rated the film 3 out of 5.Upperstall.com stated "Magadheera is not an epic, not a legend, not even a cult movie, but it is certainly an artistic extravaganza and a sensory treat.
-Like we said before, a must watch!
-A mast watch!".
+Similarly, Kajal known for simple lover-girl roles transforms into a determined princess and truly impresses.
+Dev Gil is adequate as the ruthless villain", and rated the film 3 out of 5.

 Radhika Rajamani of Rediff.com called the film "technically brilliant" and wrote "A reincarnation story is not often seen in Telugu cinema and SS Rajamouli uses this theme for Ram Charan Teja's second film Magadheera.
 It's a magnum opus production with great technical work.
 The graphics are excellent for a Telugu movie.
 Overall, the movie is a mainstream one with good packaging."
 She rated the film 3 out of 5.
 Sify called the film a "brilliant entertainer" and wrote, "Set against the backdrop of an eerie theme — reincarnation — Magadheera unfolds on the screen with multiple shades of entertainment.
 When the movie was launched last year, director Rajamouli dared to reveal the central theme of the story.
-He has succeeded in his attempt, as he was able to keep the screenplay and narration gripping from start to finish.
+He succeeded in his attempt, as he was able to keep the screenplay and narration gripping from start to finish.
 The second half has the soul in it."
-Sify summarised, "In short, the movie encompasses some of the best commercial elements that Telugu audience have seen in the recent past."IndiaGlitz called the film "royal and spellbinding" and opined, "The film deserves a special credit for many reasons, notable among them is the grandeur of the movie and the amazing technical aspects.
-This is surely a path breaker in terms of Telugu film making and with the likes of 'Arundhati', Tollywood sure is proud to have this one in its league.
-It is a valiant attempt to bring such genre to the modern day audience and present it with finesse so that it fits the historical angle and the today's angle."
+Sify summarised, "In short, the movie encompasses some of the best commercial elements that Telugu audiences have seen in the recent past."

 However, Rajamouli was accused of lifting scenes from films like Gladiator (2000), Troy (2004), The Myth (2005) and 300 (2007).